-The results of the multi-criteria decision analysis display that two risks have high-risk priority numbers.
-Risk D1 that corresponds to the constant presence of 17α-ethinylestradiol (EE2) gets risk priority number 216 and is located in the ALARP region of the risk matrix.
-Risk E1, the risk of children swimming in the brine channel and ingesting the contaminant EE2, has risk priority number 144 and is located in the unacceptable area of the risk matrix.
-In order to decrease the overall risks of the system, the focus was laid on decreasing these two risks, and the following countermeasures are based on these.
-EE2 is an oestrogenic hormone commonly used as the main ingredient in female contraceptives (Johnson and Sumpter, 2001) and most of the hormone is assumed to end up in sewage water (Adolfsson-Erici, Pettersson, Wahlberg and Asplund, 2005).
-The absence of effective removal of EE2 from wastewater has been shown for WWTPs all around the world (Koh et al., 2008, among others).
-Exposure to effluents from WWTPs was discovered to cause feminisation of aquatic organisms, including male fish, and the fate of oestrogens and other endocrine-disrupting compounds has therefore been widely investigated (Purdom et al., 1994, among others).
+The results display that two risks have high risk priority numbers.
+Risk D1 that corresponds to the constant presence of 17α-ethinylestradiol (EE2) in the effluent gets the risk priority number 216 and is located in the ALARP region of the risk matrix.
+Furthermore, risk E1, the risk of children swimming in the brine channel and ingesting the contaminant EE2, has the risk priority number of 144 and is located in the unacceptable area of the risk matrix.
+In order to decrease the overall risks of the system the focus was laid on decreasing these two risks and the following countermeasures are based on these.
+EE2 is an oestrogenic hormone commonly used as the main ingredient in female contraceptives (Johnson and Sumpter, 2001) and most of the hormone is assumed to end up in the sewage water (Adolfsson-Erici, Pettersson, Wahlberg, and Asplund, 2005).
+The absence of effective removal of EE2 from wastewater has been shown for WWTPs all around the world (Koh, 2008).
+Exposure of effluents from WWTPs was discovered to cause feminisation of aquatic organisms including male fishes and the fate of oestrogens and other endocrine-disrupting compounds has therefore been largely investigated (Purdom, 1994).

-The use of membrane technologies has been shown to reduce the concentration of oestrogenic hormones in wastewater (NRMMC, 2008) but, according to Pauwels et al. (2006), this is not a satisfying treatment solution as it produces a brine stream with elevated concentrations of hormones without degradation.
-The use of chlorination has been shown to successfully degrade EE2 (Racz and Goel, 2009).
-It is a cheap technology but has the disadvantage of increased reaction products with persistent characteristics (Hu et al., 2003; Lee et al., 2004; Moriyama et al., 2004).
-UV treatment has been shown to partially degrade EE2, but not efficiently enough to be an economically reasonable option (Racz and Goel, 2009).
-When the unstable gas ozone reacts with water, free radicals with oxidation powers are formed (Asano et al., 2007).
-The process of using ozone is called ozonation; ozonation is commonly used as a disinfection process.
-The ozonation process has been shown to successfully degrade EE2 with removal efficiencies of higher than 90 per cent (Huber, Canonica, Park and von Gunten, 2003), but it is important to take into consideration that these technologies in the meantime could increase the formation of other oestrogens (Huber, Ternes, and von Gunten, 2004).
-The reaction products from ozonation have been assigned lower oestrogenic activity than EE2 itself, and ozonation has therefore been proposed as an effective technology for EE2 removal (Pauwels, Deconinck and Verstraete, 2006).
-The high cost of large-scale ozonation is the largest disadvantage.
+The use of membrane technologies has shown to reduce the concentration of oestrogenic hormones in wastewater (NRMMC, 2008) but is according to Pauwels et al. (2006) not a satisfying solution for treatment due to the production of a brine stream with elevated concentrations of hormones without degradation.
+The use of chlorination has shown to successfully degrade EE2 (Racz and Goel, 2009).
+It is a cheap technology, but has the disadvantage of increased reaction products with persistent characteristics (Lee et al., 2004; Moriyama et al., 2004).
+Partial degradation of EE2 has also been shown by UV treatment but not efficiently enough to be an economically reasonable option (Racz and Goel, 2009).
+When the unstable gas ozone is reacting with water, free radicals with oxidation powers are formed (Asano et al., 2007).
+The process of using ozone is called ozonation and is commonly used as a disinfection process.
+The ozonation process has successfully shown to degrade EE2 with removal efficiencies of higher than 90 per cent (Huber, Canonica, Park, and von Gunten, 2003), but it is important to take into consideration that these technologies in the meantime could increase the formation of other oestrogens (Huber, Ternes, and von Gunten, 2004).
+The reaction products from ozonation have been assigned lower oestrogenic activities than EE2 itself and ozonation has therefore been proposed as an effective technology for EE2 removal (Pauwels, Deconinck, and Verstraete, 2006).
+The high cost for large-scale ozonation is the largest disadvantage.